-The double, single, and dashed lines in Figure 8 respectively denote that the null hypothesis can be rejected at the 1 percent, 5 percent, and 10 percent levels of significance.27
+Granger's causality test results for these estimations are summarized below.
+The null hypothesis is that a certain variable does not Granger cause another variable.
+The double, single and dotted lines in Figure 8 respectively denote that the null hypothesis can be rejected at the 1%, 5% and 10% levels of significance.27

-Figure 8 Granger's Causality Test
+Figure 8: Granger's Causality Test

 The null hypothesis that the flow from employment to unemployment (eu, meu, feu) and the flow from unemployment to employment (ue, mue, fue) does not Granger cause the GDP deflator can be rejected with a high level of significance.
-Likewise, the null hypothesis that the GDP deflator does not Granger cause the flow from unemployment to employment (ue, mue) is rejected.
+Likewise, the null hypothesis that the GDP deflator does not Granger cause the flow from unemployment (ue, mue) is rejected.